-Bar a relatively poor 2015-16 season when Mourinho was sacked and Chelsea finished 10th, Hazard has consistently shown he is one of the world’s best, with a number of pros and ex-pros talking him up as contender to be the ‘next best’ after Lionel Messi and Cristiano Ronaldo.
+Bar a relatively poor 2015-16 season when Mourinho was sacked and Chelsea finished 10th, Hazard consistently showed he is one of the world’s best, with a number of pros and ex-pros talking him up as a contender to be the ‘next best’ after Lionel Messi and Cristiano Ronaldo.

 Skilled with both feet at shooting, passing, and dribbling, Hazard can at times be mesmerising – and terrifying, if he’s playing against your club.

-Since joining Chelsea he’s bagged two Premier Leagues, a League Cup, and a Europa League, while individually he was named the PFA Players’ Player of the Year in 2015 and has featured in the PFA Team of the Year four times.
+In seven years at Chelsea he won two Premier Leagues, the FA Cup, League Cup, and Europa League, while individually he was named the PFA Players’ Player of the Year in 2015 and featured in the PFA Team of the Year four times.

 An enthralling talent with silky skills and excellent finishing to match, Okocha quickly became a fan favourite, saving Bolton from relegation and earning the club’s captaincy.